Ability Action Australia

 • Literacy — reading and writing

-Speech pathology for children can provide support in many different ways.
-For example, a child with cerebral palsy may have difficulty controlling the muscles in their face, throat, neck and head, which can lead to troubles with speech, chewing and swallowing.
-While speech therapy is different for every child with cerebral palsy, therapy will aim to help improve a child’s speech and communication by strengthening the muscles used for speech, increasing oral motor skills and improving their understanding of speech and language.
+Speech pathology for childhood speech development can provide support in many different ways.
+For example, a child with cerebral palsy may have difficulty controlling the muscles in their face, throat, neck, and head, which can lead to troubles with speech, chewing, and swallowing.
+While speech therapy is different for every child with cerebral palsy, therapy will aim to help improve a child’s speech and communication by strengthening the muscles used for speech, increasing oral motor skills, and improving their understanding of speech and language.
 It also can help with swallowing disorders like dysphagia.

-A child with a developmental disorder such as autism or Down syndrome who needs help with their receptive language can also be supported by a speech pathologist.
+A child with autism or Down syndrome who may need help with their receptive language can also be supported by a speech pathologist.
 Symptoms of receptive language disorder include not seeming to listen when they are spoken to, appearing to lack interest when storybooks are read to them, and difficulty understanding the meaning of words and sentences.

-4) Can assess and diagnose your child if you’re unsure
+4) Speech therapy can help assess and diagnose your child

 • They get frustrated trying to communicate